AG7GN/images/README.md

 There's also a Direwolf APRS GUI at __Raspberry > Hamradio > Direwolf APRS GUI__.
 You can configure your Pi to be an APRS iGate and/or digipeater and optionally have it start automatically at boot up via the Nexus piano switches.

+Some hams will want to use Direwolf in a way that these GUIs won't accomodate.
+[Please read these notes](https://github.com/AG7GN/images/blob/master/README-direwolf.md) if this applies to you.

 ## Operating Your Pi "Headless" (without a keyboard, monitor or mouse)

 This is __OPTIONAL__.
 See [these instructions](https://github.com/AG7GN/images/blob/master/README-Using_VNC_to_Operate_Remotely.md).